muditgarg48/gesture_based_device_control/README.md

 #### scripts/mediapipe_functions.py

-The _mediapipe_functions.py_ python script contains all the necessary functions developed by the usage of Mediapipe by Google to recognise keypoints in both the hands and draw them on the receiving camera feed.
+The _mediapipe_functions.py_ python script contains all the necessary functions developed using Mediapipe by Google to recognize key points in both hands and draw them on the receiving camera feed.

 #### scripts/tensorboard_training_monitor.py

-The _tensorboard_training_monitor.py_ Python script is responsible for activating the Tensorboard which is a interactive and useful dashboard that shows all the stats while training of the model.
+The _tensorboard_training_monitor.py_ Python script is responsible for activating the Tensorboard which is an interactive and useful dashboard that shows all the stats while training of the model.

 ###### Note: This script should be run before starting the training of the model.